-- 30th March 2006
+- 2nd March 2006

 - eBook ISBN:

-Jane A. Bullock has worked in emergency management for over 20 years most recently as the Chief of Staff to James Lee Witt the Director of the Federal Emergency Management Agency (FEMA).
-In this position Ms. Bullock served as principal advisor to the Director on all Agency programmatic and administrative activities, provided advice and recommendations to the Director on policies required to carry out the mission of the agency; managed the day-to-day operations of the Agency; directed, monitored, and evaluated Agency strategic and communication processes; and oversaw administration of the Agency’s resources, including the disaster relief fund.
-Represented the Director and the Administration with Congress, State and municipal governments, foreign officials, constituent groups and the media.
-Served as a principal spokesperson for the Agency’s programs both before, during and after disasters.
-Chief architect of FEMA’s Project Impact: Building Disaster Resistant Communities, a nationwide effort by communities and businesses to implement prevention and risk reduction programs.
-Principal on a project to create National Disaster Response and Mitigation system for Argentina and in six Central American and Caribbean countries.
-Served as part of the Clinton Administration’s communications team for the Y2K issue.
+Jane A. Bullock served more than 20 years in support of Federal emergency management efforts, culminating as the Chief of Staff at the Federal Emergency Management Agency (FEMA) for Director James Lee Witt.
+In this position Ms. Bullock served as principal advisor to the Director on all Agency programmatic and administrative activities; provided advice and recommendations to the Director on policies required to carry out the mission of the agency; managed the day-to-day operations of the Agency; directed, monitored, and evaluated Agency strategic and communication processes; and oversaw administration of the Agency’s resources, including the disaster relief fund.
+In 2001, Ms. Bullock co-founded the disaster management consulting firm Bullock & Haddow LLC.
+She currently serves on the governing boards of the National Earthquake Hazards Program, the Earthquake Engineering Research Center, and others.

 Founding partner, Bullock and Haddow LLC; Former Chief of Staff to the Director of FEMA

-George Haddow currently serves as an Adjunct Professor at the Homeland Security Studies program at Tulane University in New Orleans, LA.
-Prior to jpining academia, Mr. Haddow worked for eight years in the Office of the Director of the Federal Emergency Management Agency (FEMA) as the White House Liaison and the deputy Chief of Staff.
-He is a founding partner of Bullock and Haddow LLC, a disaster management consulting firm.
+George Haddow currently serves as a Senior Fellow and an Adjunct Professor at the Disaster Resilience Leadership Academy (DRLA) at Tulane University in New Orleans, LA.
+Prior to joining academia, Mr. Haddow worked for eight years in the Office of the Director of the Federal Emergency Management Agency (FEMA) as the White House Liaison and the deputy Chief of Staff.
+He is a founding partner of Bullock & Haddow LLC, a disaster management consulting firm.